missionpinball/mpf-docs/tutorial/4_adjust_flipper_power.rst

 you can skip to the next step.)

-We don't have any good guidance for what your ``hold_power:`` values should be.
-Really you can just start with a value of 1 or 2 and then keep increasing it (whole numbers only) until your flipper holds are strong enough not to break their hold when a ball hits them.
-Each hardware platform has additional options for fine-turning the hold power if you find the values of 1-8 result in weird buzzing sounds or don't feel right.
+We don't have any good guidance for what your ``default_hold_power:`` values should be.
+Really you can just start with a value of 0.125 or 0.25 and then keep increasing it (0.0 for 0% power to 1.0 for 100% power) until your flipper holds are strong enough not to break their hold when a ball hits them.
+Some hardware platform have additional options for fine-turning the hold power if this setting result in weird buzzing sounds or don't feel right.
 See the *coils:* section of each hardware platform's How To guide for details for your platform.